New Zealand Farm Tour

 If booking own flight, please arrive to Houston by ca. 8pm.
 Trump Tours is happy to assist with connecting flights from your gateway.
 Depart Houston on direct flight to Auckland (15 hours).
 Cross the International Date Line.
 You will regain the lost day on the return trip home.
 Meals: Meals on flight

 Arrival Auckland (6am), New Zealand’s largest and most cosmopolitan city.
 Guaranteed early check in at hotel to rest and refresh.
 Get to know the “City of Sails” with its breathtaking harbours and beaches on the Tasman Sea and Pacific Ocean, on a short city tour.
-This evening enjoy a “Welcome to New Zealand” dinner at your hotel.
-Sky City Hotel, Auckland (or similar) Meals: Breakfast on Plane, Dinner
+In the evening enjoy a “Welcome to New Zealand” dinner at your hotel.
+4* Hotel, Auckland Meals: Breakfast on Plane, Dinner

-This morning travel southwards.
-Visit a Polled-Hereford cattle farm.
+This morning a bit of down time in Rotorua.
+Depart southwards to visit a cattle ranch (called cattle stud in NZ).
 Continue to Lake Taupo with a stop at Huka Falls where the mighty Waikato River—normally 330 foot wide—is forced through a 65 foot wide gorge.
 The word Huka is the Maori word for “foam”, which is appropriate as the falling water and rapids resemble foam Lunch on own at nearby Lake Taupo, New Zealand’s largest lake.
 This area is a known for its trout fishing.
 After lunch, continue to the productive Hawkes Bay region on the east coast.
 This area is renowned for its favorable climate, beef, sheep, dairy and deer farm, processing vegetables and fruit orchards.
 Hawkes Bay is one of New Zealand’s premium wine regions, known for its reds.
 Visit a vineyard and enjoy a wine tasting.
 Continue to Napier, New Zealand’s art deco capital and check into hotel for two nights overlooking the Pacific Ocean.
 Dinner at the hotel.
-Napier Hotel (or similar) Meals: Breakfast, Dinner
+4*, Hotel, Napier Meals: Breakfast, Dinner

 Early birds can watch the sun come up over the South Pacific and be one of the first in the world to welcome in the new day!
 After breakfast, tour farms typical of this region including a large family-owned sheep and beef farm.
 Lunch on the farm.
 Return to the hotel for a free afternoon to relax.
-Optional tour include: visit a winery, walk along the coastal pathway, play a round of golf, visit the gannet (large seabird) colony at Cape Kidnappers or take an art deco tour in a classy vintage car.
-Dinner on own.
-Napier Hotel (or similar) Meals: Breakfast, Lunch
+Optional tour include: visit a winery, walk along the coastal pathway, play a round of golf, visit the gannet (large seabird) colony at Cape Kidnappers.
+This evening we will take vintage cars to view the art deco buildings and then dinner by the sea for a typical Kiwi-style “fish and chips” dinner.
+4* Hotel, Napier Meals: Breakfast, Lunch, Dinner

 After breakfast, transfer to the nearby airport for flight to Christchurch.
-Arrive into Christchurch, the “Garden City”, so called due to the lovely private and public gardens the city has to offer.
+Arrive into Christchurch, the “Garden City”, named due to the lovely private and public gardens the city has to offer.
 Enjoy a scenic outlook from the Port Hills and a pleasant stroll through the Botanic Gardens.
 Lunch on own.
 Dinner included.
-Copthorne Commodore, Christchurch (or similar) Meals: Breakfast, Dinner
+4* Hotel, Christchurch Meals: Breakfast, Dinner

 Today travel to the picturesque Banks Peninsula region and visit the quaint French settlement of Akaroa.
 Visit a cheese producer using local grass-fed cow’s milk en route.
 Enjoy lunch at a seaside restaurant with a bit of time for shopping the boutiques and galleries.
-This afternoon take a harbor cruise, spotting the rare Hectors dolphins, pelagic birdlife, seals and other marine life that inhabit the area.
+In the afternoon take a harbor cruise, spotting the rare Hectors dolphins, pelagic birdlife, seals and other marine life that inhabit the area.
 Return to Christchurch.
-Copthorne Commodore, Christchurch (or similar) Meals: Breakfast, Lunch
+4* Hotel, Christchurch Meals: Breakfast, Lunch

-This morning depart south across the vast Canterbury Plains with its patchwork farming tapestry of livestock and crop farms.
-This region has undergone significant change in the past 20 years with the introduction fo irrigation.
-Visit a large irrigated dairy farm with 7,000 cows on a cluster of five farms.
-This operation is a great example of the large scale developments common on the Canterbury Plains in the last 10-15 years.
+In the morning, depart south across the vast Canterbury Plains with its patchwork farming tapestry of livestock and crop farms.
+This region has undergone significant change in the past 20 years with the introduction of irrigation.
+Visit a large irrigated dairy farm or cereal farm.
 Travel through the rolling farmland and of Geraldine and Fairlie and over Burkes Pass to the spectacular but desolate Mackenzie Country - named after Jock Mackenzie, a Scottish shepherd who used this secret route to move sheep he had stolen!
 Lunch on own. ravel past the aqua blue glacier fed lakes of Tekapo and Pukaki from which, on clear days, there are wonderful vistas of our highest peak, Mount Cook (Aoraki) 12,313 feet, and the surrounding mountain ranges.
 Those lakes generate most of New Zealand’s hydroelectricity.
 Enjoy the evening in the heart of the Mackenzie Country region.
 Dinner included.
-Mount Cook Hotel (or similar ) Meals: Breakfast, Dinner
+Mount Cook Hotel Meals: Breakfast, Dinner

 After breakfast, tour around the area taking in the breathtaking lake and mountain beauty.
 Continue to the historic gold mining village of Arrowtown.
 We also make a stop at the site where bungee jumping was born – a chance for daredevils to take the plunge 150 feet towards the Kawarau River attached only by a giant rubber band!
 This afternoon you are free to choose from the many local activities on offer such as jet boating, bungee jumping, paragliding or zip-lining, a cruise on the historic steamer “Earnslaw - Lady of the Lake”, a round of golf, shopping or just relaxing by the lake.
-This evening we ride the gondola up Bob’s Peak overlooking Queenstown to enjoy a farewell dinner.
-Novotel Hotel (or similar) Meals: Breakfast, Dinner
+This evening we will enjoy a special farm to table dinner.
+4* Hotel, Queenstown Meals: Breakfast, Dinner

 Breakfast at hotel.
 Depart to airport for flight home with a layover in Auckland.
-Yyou will cross the International Date Line and arrive before having left New Zealand!
+You will cross the International Date Line and arrive before having left New Zealand!
 Please book connecting flight at least 3 hours after arrival (ca. 2pm) to allow time to pass through customs.
-Trump Tours is happy to provide a quote for add on air from your desired gateway.
+Trump Tours is happy to provide a quote for add-on air from your desired gateway.
 Meals: Breakfast, On Plane

 10 nights in superior tourist class accommodations.